see7e/YourFinance/README.md

 flask run
 ```

-This will gererate a link that you can access the project:
+This will generate a link that you can access the project:

 ```bash
  * Running on http://127.0.0.1:5000